compute!

 Infra

 During infrastructure deployment, I utilized Terraform to define and manage all AWS resources (except the AWS WAF, more on this later) as code.
-For the compute environment, I opted to deploy the application on an ECS cluster utilizing EC2 instances, giving me full scaling configurations while keeping the deployment straightforward.
+I opted to deploy the application on an ECS cluster utilizing EC2 instances, giving me full scaling configurations while keeping the deployment straightforward.
 I exposed the application publicly through an AWS Application Load Balancer (ALB), which provided a reliable entry point to route incoming traffic to the EC2 instances.

 Screenshot 2025-10-03 at 1